 The quality of sleep has a direct impact on short, medium, and long-term quality of life.
 Sleep is a critical process for the body and mind’s rest.
 Persons who grapple with sleep problems usually have a hard time achieving optimal productivity.
 More serious are the long-term health effects.

 Sleep difficulties predispose you to medical conditions such as stroke, high blood pressure, diabetes, depression, obesity, low immunity, and low sex drive.
-Quality sleep is not something you should leave up to chance.
+Quality sleep isn’t something you should leave up to chance.
 You have to strive for it.
 Getting the right mattress is important.
 For instance, check out this review of side sleeper mattresses on BHG.com.

-1. Consult a Doctor
+1. consult a doctor

 This is where it should all begin.
 And it’s not just about a one-off appointment.
 Persistent sleep problems should be accompanied by regular doctor’s visits.
 The cause of sleeplessness could be narcolepsy, sleep apnea, insomnia, bruxism, or night terrors.
 A doctor will help you get to the root of the problem quickly.

 Your body follows a natural circadian rhythm.
 Depending on whether it’s daylight or nighttime, certain processes kick in automatically.
 Devices such as computers and smartphones that emit blue light can throw off this rhythm.
 The light tricks your brain into imagining it’s night time when it isn’t.
 This inhibits the production of the sleep hormone melatonin.
 Stay away from your devices at least two hours before your intended sleep time.